 The scenario: It's bedtime, but your child wants to stay up.

 The solution: If your child can hear talking, laughing or sounds from electronics, it's easy to see how he or she would want to stay up.
 To ease the transition to bedtime, turn off or put away electronics and keep things quiet around bedtime.
 Sleep might be more appealing if everyone slows down before bedtime.

 The problem: Your child won't fall asleep alone

 The scenario: Your child needs you to stay in the room until he or she falls asleep.

-If your child continues to resist, you might promise to check in every few minutes, increasing the interval between checks until he or she falls asleep.
-During these checks, praise your child for being quiet and staying in bed.
+Avoid returning to your child's room if he or she calls out to you.
+Try to allow your child to sort out how to get to sleep.
 Remember that you're helping your child learn to fall asleep alone.
-If you give in and climb into bed with your child, that's what your child will remember — and probably expect the next night.
+If you give in and continue appearing at his or her bedside or climb into bed with your child, that's what your child will remember — and probably expect the next night.

 See more In-depth

 - Sleep disturbances.
 Pediatric Care Online Point-of-Care Quick Reference. https://pediatriccare.solutions.aap.org/QuickReference.aspx.
 Accessed Oct.
 13, 2017.

 - Owens JA.
 Behavioral sleep problems in children. https://www.uptodate.com/contents/search.
 Accessed Oct.
 13, 2017.

 - Sleep problems in children.
 American Academy of Pediatrics. https://patiented.solutions.aap.org/handout.aspx?gbosid=156710.
 Accessed Oct.
 13, 2017.